emqx/emqx-docs/en_US/security/authn/ssl.md

 }
 ```

 All SSL parameters are optional.
 Also, for the resources that support SSL, the very `ssl` configuration section is optional too.
-Its absense denotes that TLS layer shouldn't be used, i.e. is equivalent to
+Its absence denotes that TLS layer shouldn't be used, i.e. is equivalent to
 ```
 ssl {
     enable = false